vegaprotocol/specs/non-protocol-specs/0003-limited-network-life.md

 When to create a checkpoint:
 - if `current_time - time_elapsed_between_checkpoints > time_of_last_full_checkpoint`
 - if there was withdrawal
 Withdrawal checkpoint can be just a delta containing the balance change + hash of previous checkpoint (either delta or full).
-Note that for the "Sweetwater" release we don't need to create a checkpoint on every withdrawal.

 Information we explicitly don't try to checkpoint:
 - Positions, limit orders, pegged orders or any order book data.